utwente-energy/cpesdiagram/README.md

     git clone https://github.com/google/material-design-icons.git
     python convertIcons.py

-Here FOLDER and MODEL represent the location and Python file (without the "*.py" extension) of the simulation scenario to be executed.
-An example scenario (which can be used as base) may be obtained from https://github.com/utwente-energy/demkit-example .

 ## Usage
 To be written later.
 For now please refer to the provided examples, together with the following brief description.